DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :alt: EX-Installer - EX-CommandStation - Configure Motor Driver
    :scale: 30%

-You must select your motor driver that you have installed.
+You *must* select the motor driver type that you have installed.
 The installer can't detect this, so you must select the correct board or the |EX-CS| may not work.

 The options include: